nichross/residentialSolarModeling/README.md

 ## Methodology

-The program takes as inputs the initial and target solar set-asides over a time horizon where a solar set-aside is the percent of energy consumption that must come from local solar generation.
-The program then outputs a csv file containing and costs to consumers associated with three different strageties to mitigate the losses to energy suppliers associated with residentiar solar adoption:
+The program takes as inputs the initial and target solar set-asides over a time horizon where a solar set-aside is the percent of energy consumption that must come from local solar generation. <br /> The program then outputs a csv file containing and costs to consumers associated with three different strageties to mitigate the losses to energy suppliers associated with residentiar solar adoption:
 1) Increasing the fixed costs for all customers
 2) Increasing the fixed costs for solar customers